bovinehero/vm-order-generator/README.md

 [Google DNS](https://developers.google.com/speed/public-dns) - hosting name resolution

-[Jira Cloud](https://www.atlassian.com/software/jira/free) - project management and task breakdown

 ## Features
-The website is comprised of five pages, four of which are accessible from the navigation menu (index/home page, store page, gallery page and the sign up (Join the Posse!) page).
-The fifth page is a 404 page which which will return the user to th ehome page should they click on an expired link within the site.
+The website is comprised of a single page app, a mock response of an upstream api and a custom 404 page which which will return the user to the home page should they click on an expired link or otherwise get lost on the site.

 + All Pages on the website have: